Prospects for localising Planet 9 with a future Uranus mission: Methods

 The trajectories of interplanetary spacecraft are tracked via the Doppler time series of the Earth--spacecraft radio link (see also \citetalias{soyuer2021} and \citetalias{zwick2022} for a more detailed overview in this context).
 Ranging data is often expressed in terms of the two-way frequency fluctuation $y_2 = \Delta f/f_0$, where the Doppler shift $\Delta f$ is normalised by the link's carrier frequency $f_0$.
 Thus, the ranging uncertainty on the spacecraft's radial velocity $v_{\rm r}$ can be expressed as $\Delta v_{\rm r} = c \Delta y_{2}$, where $\Delta y_2$ is the noise on the frequency fluctuation, and $c$ the speed of light.
 In the steps of \citetalias{soyuer2021} and \citetalias{zwick2022}, we use the nominal values of the \textit{Cassini} mission as our baseline, and express the noise of the frequency fluctuation as a scaling law with respect to $f_0$, Allan deviation $\sigma_{\rm{A}}$ and two-way light travel time $T_2$ \citep[see also][]{comoretto}:

 Here $\sigma_{\rm A}^{\rm \scriptscriptstyle Cass} \approx 3 \times 10^{-15}$ and $T_2^{\rm \scriptscriptstyle Cass} = 5730$s.
 Equation (\ref{eq:freqfluc}) suggests that the noise on the frequency fluctuation can be improved either by reducing the Allan deviation or upgrading the link to higher frequencies (see \citet{armstrong} for an extensive review of noise improvements, and \citet{{optick1,optic0}} for prospects of using optical instruments for reducing atmospheric phase noise).
 For the remainder of this work, we assume that the link operates at the Ka-band ($\sim$32 GHz) and express our results solely as a function of Allan deviation.
+For a detailed explanation regarding the frequency fluctuation, we refer the reader to \citetalias{soyuer2021} and \citetalias{zwick2022}.